There are many ways for you to help strengthen the intergenerational (IG) movement!

 Here are some upcoming volunteer opportunities as of March 2015:

 Beverly, MA will be starting Bridges: Our Stories with preschool children.
 To volunteer, please contact Jessica at email@example.com.

 Burlington, MA is starting Bridges: Growing Together in the fourth grade.
 If you would like to volunteer to participate as an older adult (60 and over), please contact Katie at firstname.lastname@example.org.

-Chatham, MA and Harwich, MA are starting Bridges: Growing Together with elementary school students.
-If you would like to volunteer in either or both programs, contact Barbara-Anne at email@example.com.
+Chatham, MA is starting Bridges: Growing Together with elementary school students.
+If you would like to volunteer, contact Donna at email@example.com.

 Chelmsford, MA is starting Bridges: Our Smarts with middle school students.
 Click here to see the program flyer.
 If you are interested in participating, please contact Monica Romig, Monica@BridgesTogether.org.

-Dalton, MA will be starting Bridges: Our Stories with elementary school students.
-If you would like to volunteer, contact Mary L. at firstname.lastname@example.org.
+Harwich, MA is starting Bridges: Growing Together with elementary school students.
+If you would like to volunteer, contact Barbara-Anne at firstname.lastname@example.org.

 Worcester, MA will be starting Bridges: Growing Together with elementary school students.
-If you would like to volunteer, contact Suki at email@example.com.
+If you would like to volunteer, contact Debbie at Debbie@BridgesTogether.org.

 At Bridges Together (BT), we are educating professionals about intergenerational (IG) topics.
 We are creating a network that connects leaders with other professionals and resources.
 We are empowering teachers, community organizers, and participants of all ages to create intergenerational opportunities and programs, such as Bridges, in their own worlds.